Fikoko/Optivar/README.md

 Copyright © 2025 Fikret Güney Ersezer.
 All rights reserved.

 See the end of this file for further copyright and license information.

-### Dependencies

-* Regardless of future releases of libraries, the logic behind parsing and debugging will not change.
-Any dependency issue is related with the library conditions.

 ### How to build and run the Optivar IR executor